teincsolutions/aostp-dashboard/docs/PACKAGE_DELIVERY_API.md

 ## Notes

 - Delivery IDs are auto-generated and follow the format: `DEL{warehouseCode}-{sequentialNumber}`
-- A package item can only have one delivery record (enforced at database level)
+- A package can only have one delivery record (enforced at database level with unique constraint)
 - Photos are stored as URLs (presumed to be uploaded to S3 or similar)
-- The `quantity` field allows partial deliveries (though business logic may restrict this)
+- The `quantity` field represents the package quantity being delivered
-- Package status is automatically updated when all items are delivered
+- Package status is automatically updated to `RELEASED` when delivery is created
+- Delivery is package-level, not item-level (one delivery per package)